-- Wash the carrots, potatoes and cauliflower.
-Peal the carrots and potatoes if desired.
+- Wash the carrots, potatoes, and cauliflower.
+Peel the carrots and potatoes if desired.

 - Toss the vegetables with one tablespoon of olive oil and sprinkle with salt and pepper.

 - Arrange the vegetables on the baking sheet.
-Be sure to give the vegtables lots of room on the baking sheet and use two sheets if needed.
+Be sure to give the vegetables lots of room on the baking sheet and use two sheets if needed.

-- Using a spatula, rotate the vegtables every 15 minutes to ensure they cook evenly.
+- Using a spatula, rotate the vegetables every 15 minutes to ensure they cook evenly.

 Preparing the Other Ingredients

 - Prepare the quinoa according to the directions.